 Inspired by nature with a focus on a diverse and abundant wildlife

-The Chartway Group Ltd, Latimer Developments Ltd and Ashford Borough Council have appointed FrancisKnight to produce an overall Public Art Strategy for Conningbrook Lakes and to deliver a public art programme for both the residential area and the country park.
+FrancisKnight was appointed to produce an overall Public Art Strategy for Conningbrook Lakes and to deliver a public art programme for both the residential area and the country park.

-The former quarry site at Conningbrook Lakes is to be transformed by a mulit million-pound development of 300 new homes in a lakeside setting, together with the improvement of facilities at the country park to support its existing water-based and running-track leisure facilities.
+The former quarry site at Conningbrook Lakes underwent a multi million-pound development of 300 new homes in a lakeside setting, together with the improvement of facilities at the country park to support its existing water-based and running-track leisure facilities.

 FrancisKnight appointed and collaborated with Lead Artist Kerry Lemon to assist with the delivery of the client team’s design and place-making aspirations and to help discharge a public art requirement as set out in a planning condition.

-The resulting Public Art Strategy ensures consistency of approach and a unique indentity for the site whilst maintaining value for money and effectiveness for each stage of the project.
-Working closely with the client team FrancisKnight considered alternative ways of delivering public art, reviewed previously proposed locations, researched themes, allocated budgets and facilitated consultation events with key stakeholders
+The resulting Public Art Strategy ensured consistency of approach and a unique identity for the site whilst maintaining value for money and effectiveness for each stage of the project.

-Artists Tim Norris, Julia Clarke and Outdoor Studios have been commissioned to create work that will celebrate the unique environment of Conningbrook Lakes with a particular focus on the diverse and abundant wildlife.
+Artists Tim Norris, Julia Clarke and Outdoor Studios were commissioned to create work to celebrate the unique environment of Conningbrook Lakes with a particular focus on the diverse and abundant wildlife.
 Tim Norris’s sculptural bird hide for the DWELL commission will be installed in early 2024.

-Three permanent commissions have been created with the themes of VIEW, DWELL and EXPLORE.
-A further commission INTERACT is a temporary art programme which aims to engage local schools and park users in workshops and support the main commissions as they are developed.
+A further commission INTERACT took place alongside the projects.
+This temporary art programme engaged local schools and park users in workshops and supported the main commissions as they were developed.